 Median word count on this section from past classes was 850 and the average word count was 950.
-Median word count for an A was 182.66 and the average word count for an A was 183.6 The median number of citations was 5, the median number of citations as 5, the median number of citations for an A was 5.
+Median word count for an A was 1266 and the average word count for an A was 1638.
+The median number of citations was 5, the median number of citations for an A was 5.
 Does this mean you have to hit these numbers?
-Of course not, we had A5 that were much shorter and low grades that were much longer.
+Of course not, we had A's that were much shorter and low grades that were much longer.
 But students have asked about length on these sections.